JaskRendix/labs/MnFeF20_StructureAnalysis/README.md

 - Build a Streamlit dashboard to visualize coordination shells interactively, peeling back layers like an archaeologist of geometry.
 - Extend to neutron diffraction or PDF analysis for amorphous systems, where the rules dissolve and the atoms improvise.

 In the meantime, clone it, run it, rotate the unit cell, and maybe annotate a few peaks while sipping something crystalline.
 Not gin.
 Not air.
-A piña colada with Robert Holmes, somewhere between a Victorian murder mystery and a crystallographic fever dream.
+A piña colada with Rupert Holmes, somewhere between a Victorian murder mystery and a crystallographic fever dream.